Self-sabotage comes in many forms. It can be mental, emotional or physical.

 It is possible that you or someone you know is self-destructive.
 It can become a bad habit that can only be corrected when the person realizes what they are doing and wants to stop.
 Sometimes it takes a person to hit rock bottom to then ask, “How did this happen to me?”

-What Does it Mean to be Self-Destructive?
+What Does it Mean to Self-Sabotage?

 Many of those who are self-destructive have low self-esteem or self-respect.
 This can be brought on by a personal life event such as a change in job status, death of a loved one, or past trauma.
 Self-destructive behavior can also be a result of previous neglect, abuse, bullying (classmates, co-workers, ex-lovers, etc.), or a lack of accomplishment.
 A person may react with carelessness, anger, uncontrollable emotions, and irrational actions.
 Feelings of sadness, loneliness, and depression can be overwhelming, and cause the person to lose hope in life.
 In many cases, they will pretend to be happy and act like everything is fine; not admitting that they are struggling to cope.